VMM-261: Early years

 Marine Helicopter Transport Squadron 261 (HMR-261) was commissioned on 5 April 1951 at Marine Corps Air Station Cherry Point, North Carolina.
 From 1951 through 1956, HMR-261 carried the tail code of "HM."
 Since then, it has carried the tail code of "EM" on its helicopters.
 From 20 January to 28 February 1952 the squadron participated in Operations HELEX I and II to demonstrate ship to shore assault helicopter operations operating from USS Siboney.

 In 1954, the squadron moved from MCAS Cherry Point to MCAS New River, North Carolina.
 In October 1954, HMR-261 embarked its HRS helicopters on the aircraft carrier USS Saipan and sailed for Haiti where they flew humanitarian assistance/disaster relief missions following Hurricane Hazel.
 In December 1956, the squadron was re-designated Marine Helicopter Transport Squadron (Light) 261 (HMR(L)-261).
-In February 1957 the squadron began receiving the H-34 Choctaw to replace its HRS-1 helicopters.
+In February 1957 the squadron began receiving the HUS-1 Seahorse to replace its HRS-1 helicopters.
 The squadron was the first helicopter squadron to conduct troop lifts on the East coast.
 In 1961, the squadron was re-designated Marine Medium Helicopter Squadron 261 (HMM-261).
 The squadron was, by then, flying the UH-34D helicopter.
 During July and August 1961 the squadron was deployed on USS Thetis Bay in the South China Sea.

 By April 1962 the squadron was assigned to Marine Aircraft Group 16 (MAG-16) based at Marine Corps Air Station Futenma on Okinawa.
 The squadron had been participating in an exercise in the Philippines when it received orders to exchange helicopters with HMM-362 operating from USS Princeton.
 On 15 April HMM-362 went ashore at Sóc Trăng Airfield in the Mekong Delta, South Vietnam to become the first Operation Shufly squadron and the squadron became the Special Landing Force (SLF) helicopter squadron.

 On 15 May 1962 in response to the defeat of Royal Lao Army in the Battle of Luang Namtha in early May by People's Army of Vietnam and Pathet Lao forces, it appeared that a communist invasion of northern Thailand was imminent and the Kennedy Administration ordered US combat forces into Thailand to deter any attack.
 On 18 May the SLF went ashore at Bangkok and then moved to Udorn Royal Thai Air Force Base.
 On 25 June the squadron was replaced at Udorn by HMM-162.

 During October 1962, HMM-261 was embarked aboard USS Boxer and subsequently USS Thetis Bay for support during the Cuban Blockade.
 Returning to MCAF New River, HMM 261 was deployed to the southern United States during the Civil Rights Movement to support freedom marches in the spring of 1963.
 Returning to MAG-26, MCAF New River, HMM-261 prepared to stand down for subsequent transfer of its colors to the Western Pacific.